TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/03_lesson/lesson.md

 3. **Lab**
 	* Students will create a weekly to do list.
 The user can add items to the to do list.
 4. **Debrief**
-	* Talk about any confusion the students had.
+	* Discuss any confusion or problem areas the students faced.
-	* Talk about how `in` works for dictionaries for the bonus
+	* Talk about how `in` works for dictionaries, specifically for the bonus.

+###Accommodation/Differentiation
+Students that are moving quickly should work on the bonus activity in the lab.
+They can also be paired with students that are struggling, as this lab requires pulling together

 [Do Now]: do_now.md
 [Lab - Dictionaries Storing Lists]: lab.md